72 Common Foods to Avoid on Keto

 So what fats and oils should you be using?
 We LOVE Kerrygold butter, and it even comes in a spreadable tub if that’s more convenient for your lifestyle (pick it up at Costco, Sam’s Club, or ALDI for the lowest price!).
 Extra virgin olive oil, coconut oil, avocado oil, and nut oils are all great oil varieties to use in your cooking.

-Hip Tip: Check out these great low-carb foods you can find at Costco and Sam’s Club!
+Hip Tip: Check out these yummy low-carb foods you can find at Costco and Sam’s Club!

 You probably already know by now that sugar is off the table, but don’t be fooled by the “natural” alternatives as they contain just as many carbs, if not more!